Precise Cerebral Oximetry Performance

-More than any other monitor of its kind, FORE‐SIGHT ELITE provides the confidence of knowing that your surgical patient is being accurately monitored in real time, so that hypoxic events have the best chance of being detected and treated immediately.
+FORE‐SIGHT ELITE provides the confidence of knowing that your surgical patient is being accurately monitored in real time, so that hypoxic events have the best chance of being detected and treated immediately.

 No one wants a catastrophic event to happen in their medical center, on their watch, and especially not to their patient.
 As cerebral oximetry advances toward becoming the standard of care, FORE‐SIGHT ELITE emerges as the obvious choice.

 Clinical comparison studies have consistently shown FORE‐SIGHT to be significantly accurate with an R2 value of 0.81039.
 A device that delivers a number this accurate gives the clinician valuable insight into their patient’s oxygenation, empowering the medical and surgical teams to intervene – or decide not to – with confidence.

 Much more than a catastrophic event detector, FORE‐SIGHT is an essential anesthesia management tool, backed by clinical validation that is complete, thorough and robust.

 The data in the graph is reported in Bickler PE, Feiner JR, Eilers H, Rollins M. “Performance of 5 cerebral oximeters during hypoxia in healthy volunteers.”
 Proceedings of the 2011 Annual Meeting of the American Society of Anesthesiologists; Abstract LBT07.

 Utilizing cerebral oximetry in your OR isn’t free – but when you consider the alternative, it’s a nominal expense.
 The value of cerebral oximetry, especially FORE-SIGHT, is best measured by the cost of not using it.